Digital changes for employees

 The current market developments and the challenge of faster product development cycles continue to generate pressure for change.
 Companies should address this pressure in the following ways:

 - Businesses should therefore set the basic values of this new way of working.
 Among other things, individuals and interactions should be given precedence over processes and tools.
 And instead of sticking to a plan stoically, it should be called to embark on change.

-- Introducing an agile way of working does not mean "solving the problem" - but creating an environment in which the challenges of employees and executives can be optimally addressed in the future.
-Because change follows change, that's the new normal.
+- Introducing an agile way of working does not mean solving “the problem” - but creating an environment in which the challenges of employees and managers can be optimally met in the future.
+Because that change follows change is the new normal.

 - In order to support cooperation and to ensure the integration of individual departments, the IT can be transformed into a matrix organization that connects the teams and employees in a cross-functional way.